2018 Volunteer Opportunities

 The Garden Store

-Nursery on the Plaza & Propagation
+Nursery & Propagation

 Volunteers in the Nursery provide advice to customers, help stock shelves, watering in season and provide information about the Gardens to visitors.
 It is particularly helpful to have volunteers augment and spell staff over the lunch hours in the busy season, May through September.
 In addition, volunteers help to propagate plants by seed, cuttings, and division under the supervision of the Nursery Manager or Assistant Manager.
 Propagation makes available many of the interesting and unusual plants showcased in the Gardens.
 Call Sophia Pisciotta at (707) 964-4352, Ext.
 12 or email at email@example.com.